-Tyra was co-valedictorian and received a bachelor’s degree summa cum laude in Business Administration from Howard University and a master’s in business from Stanford University.
-Tyra serves on the boards of directors of Howard University, Fidelity Charitable and Jobs for the Future(JFF).
+Tyra began her career in the private sector, with roles at Kraft Foods Corporate and McKinsey & Company.
+She was co-valedictorian and graduated summa cum laude with a bachelor’s degree in Business Administration from Howard University and has a master’s in business from Stanford University.
+She serves on the board of directors of Howard University, Fidelity Charitable, and Jobs for the Future(JFF).